 It is the Authority's standard practice to treat a MEFA Loan as Defaulted for the purposes of the Issue L Resolution and its other bond programs when such loan becomes over 180 days past due.
 However, in certain limited circumstances, the Authority will not treat a MEFA Loan as Defaulted during a period of up to two years following the date it becomes over 180 days past due if: (i) the borrower has agreed to, and is complying with, a modified payment plan that is acceptable to the Authority and has agreed to bring the MEFA Loan current by the end of such two year period; or (ii) the Authority has reason to believe the delinquency is due to temporary circumstances and that the delinquency is likely to be cured during such two year period.
 It is also the Authority's practice, in certain circumstances, not to treat a MEFA Loan as Defaulted while a bankruptcy proceeding involving the borrower is pending.
-Such MEFA Loans are generally classified as delinquent.
-However, because MEFA Loans generally are non-dischargeable in bankruptcy, payments on MEFA Loans of some borrowers in bankruptcy proceedings are kept current, and in such cases it is the Authority's practice not to treat such MEFA Loans as Defaulted or delinquent.
-When a MEFA Loan becomes Defaulted it is the Authority's standard practice to refer the default to a collection agent or an attorney.
-In recent years, the Authority has more frequently directed collection agents or attorneys to initiate litigation to collect Defaulted MEFA Loans and has encountered counterclaims or other claims brought by borrowers than it had previously done.
+However, because MEFA Loans generally are non-dischargeable in bankruptcy, payments on MEFA Loans of some borrowers in bankruptcy proceedings are kept current, and in such cases it is the Authority's standard practice to refer the default to a collection agent or an attorney.
+The Authority retains continuous oversight and responsibility for enforcement and settlement decisions related to defaulted and bankrupt accounts.